April 4, 2019

 Dear Parents and Community Members:

-Our school has been removed from the focus school list.
-For the 2016-17 school year, Rankin Elementary received its third year of MSTEP assessment data.
+For the 2017-18 school year, Rankin Elementary received its fourth year of MSTEP assessment data.
 While we continue to be pleased with the growth in Math and are working to increase, our ELA scores so that we can surpass the Improvement rate of our peers.
 We are continuously working to improve in identified areas of weakness.
 We have continued to implement interventions to assist our lowest performing students as we work to close the gap.
+We offer school wide programming for our highest achieving students (HAL, Great Books, Book bowl).
 We appreciate the continued support of parents, staff and community with this effort.

 State law requires that we also report additional information.

 - Students that live within the designated school boundaries are able to attend Rankin Elementary School.
 Additionally, parents may complete forms for Internal Schools of Choice Application if they reside within the Carman Ainsworth Schools district boundaries.
 For families who are not residents of Carman Ainsworth Schools, they may apply through the district’s limited choice program.

 - Rankin Elementary School is in its fifth year of a new School Improvement cycle.
 Rankin is committed to continuous school improvement.
 Rankin has established school wide improvement goals through the AdvancED process based on identified student needs.
 We have identified specific strategies for each grade level based on researched best practices to address these goals.
 We implemented these activities and strategies during the 2017-2018 school year.

 - Rankin Elementary has a highly qualified team of teachers that actively pursues educational excellence for all students.
 Our teachers work together in Professional Learning Community (PLC) continually to support our students’ achievement and academic growth.

 - Curriculum is developed and implemented based on the Common Core Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.